puppetlabs/bolt/pre-docs/running_tasks_and_plans_with_bolt.md

 Before running tasks or plans in your environment, you can inspect them to determine their effect using noop mode, or using the Bolt show commands.

-### Run in noop mode
+### Run in no-operation mode

-Some tasks can run as noop, so you can run them without making changes to your target node.
+You can run some tasks in no-operation mode (`--noop`) to view changes  without taking any action on your target node.
 This way, you ensure the tasks perform as designed.
-To run a task in noop mode with Bolt, use the `--noop` flag.
-If a task doesn't support running in noop mode, you'll get an error. `bolt task run package name=vim action=install --noop -n example.com`
+Add the `--noop` flag to your `bolt task run` command.
+If a task doesn't support no-operation mode, you'll get an  error. `bolt task run package name=vim action=install --noop -n example.com`

 ### Show a task list